Your Guide To Buy to Let Mortgage in Dubai, UAE

 - Residence proof in the UAE as well as proof of your current address;

 - Financial documents including bank statements, salary proof of salary and tax return

 Home insurance in the UAE

 When you are taking out a mortgage in UAE, having home insurance is mandatory.
 For nationals as well as expatriates, purchasing insurance policies could prove to be very affordable.
-The total home insurance you will pay will mainly depend on the total value of your residential property.
+The total home insurance you will pay will mainly depend on the total value of your residential property in Dubai.
 Your yearly premium could well be around 0.1% of the combined property value and contents.

 Where can I get a custom buy to let mortgage?

 A UAE national has the option of buy to let mortgage anywhere in the country.
 However, non-residents can make freehold and leasehold purchases in designated areas in the UAE including Dubai, Abu Dhabi, Ras Al Khaimah, Sharjah, Ajman and Umm al Quwain.
 Most of the available property tends to be on a leasehold basis.

 What are the criteria for a buy to let mortgage?

 Expats can obtain a mortgage from lenders that are operating within the UAE.
 However, there are also some restrictions for residents.
 The UAE Mortgage cap requires non-UAE nationals to have cash down payment of a fixed rate of 20% of the total property value (15% for UAE nationals) as well as associated purchase costs, including stamp duty.

 Buyers also need to have a few important documents with them including a passport copy, proof of residence in the UAE and proof of current address, financial documents including bank statements, tax return and proof of salary.